mlrun/mlrun/docs/genai/deployment/genai_serving.md

         return response
 ```

-During load, the code above downloads a model from Hugging Face hub creates a model object and a tokenizer.
+During load, the code above downloads a model from the Hugging Face hub and creates a model object and a tokenizer.

-During prediction, the code collects all prompts, tokenizes the prompts, generates the response tokens and decodes the output tokens to text.
+During prediction, the code collects all prompts, tokenizes the prompts, generates the response tokens, and decodes the output tokens to text.

-If we save the code above to `src/onnx_genai_serving.ay` we can create a model serving functions with the following code:
+Save the code above to `src/onnx_genai_serving.ay` and then create a model serving functions with the following code:

 ``` python
 import os